noahsadir/gpuprices/readme.md

 As such, picking the 10 median cards (out of 50ish listings) seems to be the best way, though it may be a slight underestimate as the auctions that get bid up last minute tend to get thrown out.

-Still, I personally find a 5-10% underestimate better than a random 600% overestimate caused by the aforementioned outliers.
+Still, I personally find a 5-10% underestimate better than a random 600% spike in the data caused by the aforementioned outliers.

+### Limitations

+This data is purely for entertainment purposes and to highlight the ridiculous prices that these cards are selling for.
+They are in no way to be used for making buying decisions and should not be relied on to do so.

+I do not support nor condone scalpers and certainly would not purchase any of these cards myself due to ethical reasons and common sense.

+Furthermore, it's particularly hard to get the price of a specific variant of a GPU, especially the base models.
+For example, the cards that show up under the search 'rtx 3060' may include a mix of the standard 3060 and the 3060 Ti.
+Also, I've seen non-Ti cards show up under 'rtx 2080 ti' because the card is listed as 'RTX 2080 (NOT Ti)'.

+Overall, as mentioned before, this is for entertainment purposes only and serves to give a ballpark estimate rather than a precise price quote.